 Optimism also plays a role in the recovery from illness and disease.
 Multiple studies have investigated the role of optimism in people undergoing treatment for cancer (e.g., Carver et al., 1993; Schou, Ekeberg, & Ruland, 2005).
 These studies have found that optimistic people experience less distress when faced with potentially life-threatening cancer diagnoses.
 For example, Schou and colleagues (2005) found that a superior “fighting spirit” found in optimists predicted substantially better quality of life one year after breast cancer surgery.
 Optimism also predicted less disruption of normal life, distress, and fatigue in one study of women who were undergoing painful treatment for breast cancer (Carver, Lehman, & Antoni, 2003).
 In this case, optimism appeared to protect against an urge to withdraw from social activities, which may be important for healing.
+People who tend to be more optimistic and more mindful had an increase in sleep quality (Howell et al. 2008).
 There is also evidence that optimism can protect against the development of chronic diseases.
 A sample of middle-aged women was tested for precursors to atherosclerosis at a baseline and three years later.
 The women who endorsed greater levels of pessimism at the baseline assessment were significantly more likely to experience thickening arteries, while optimistic women experienced no such increase in thickness (Matthews, Raikkonen, Sutton-Tyrell, & Kuller, 2004).

 Optimism can have an effect on a person’s immune system, as well.
 In one study, elderly adults were immunized for influenza (Kohut, Cooper, Nickolaus, Russell, & Cunnick, 2002).
 Two weeks later, their immune response to the vaccination was measured.
 Greater optimism predicted greater antibody production and better immune outcomes.
 Five studies have also investigated optimism and disease progression in people infected with HIV.
 Ironson and colleagues (2005) found, in a large sample, that optimism and positive HIV immune response were linearly related: people highest in optimism had the best suppression of viral load and a greater number of helper T cells, both important parts of the progression of HIV.
 Furthermore, another study found that optimistic men who were HIV-positive had lower mortality over a longitudinal study (Blomkvist et al., 1994).
 Another study that examined the link between optimism and immune system functioning was conducted by Segerstrom and Sephton (2010).
 This study examined a sample of entering law students over five time points in their first year of law school.
 Dispositional optimism (the tendency to be generally optimistic about your life) and optimism about law school, in particular, were assessed, along with measures of positive and negative affect (to determine whether any relationships between optimism and immune system functioning could be better explained through positive or negative affect).
 This study found that optimism predicted superior cell-mediated immunity, an important part of the immune system’s response to infectious agents.
 Furthermore, an individual’s changes in optimism levels from time point to time point were associated with changes in immune functioning: as optimism increased from one time point to another, immune function increased, as well.
 Furthermore, negative affect did not predict changes in immune function.
 What this means is that optimism appears to have a unique value among the factors that compose a person’s immune system.
 Taylor and colleagues (1992) found that optimism predicted better psychological coping post-HIV-diagnosis, as well as more perceived control over personal health and well-being.
 Thus, it appears that an optimistic outlook appears not only to be strongly positively related to a healthy immune system but also to better outcomes for people with compromised immune systems.